MelYasuda/chore-app/README.md

 * The application navigates the user to Past Chore List" by tapping "Create New"
 * The application allows the user to add new chore to the Chore List or pick one of the chores from the list
 * The application allows the user to choose the chore by tapping the OK button on Past Chore List and navigate them to the New Chore screen
+* The application allows the user to create a new chore with description, assigned day and person, note and priority
-* The application allows the user to
+* The application allows the user to edit the chore detail

 ## Possible Additional Features
-* Google Maps search
+* Authenticate users and assign them chores
+* Email the person assigned their chores on the day

 ## Setup/Installation Requirements
-1. Clone the following repository: https://github.com/MelYasuda/tap-room-react
+1. Clone the following repository: https://github.com/MelYasuda/chore-management
-2. On terminal, go to tap-room-react directory
+2. On terminal, nativate to the chore-management directory
 3. Run "npm install"
-4. Run "npm run start"
+4. Run "npm run" (this will create an Expo QR code on terminal)
+5. Install Expo application on smartphone
+6. Scan the Expo QR code with your phone

 ## Known Bugs
 TBD